Monitoring Kubernetes with Graphite

 Introduction to Kubernetes

-Kubernetes is a “portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+Kubernetes is a “portable, extensible, open-source platform for managing containerized workloads and services that facilitates declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.”

 Introduction to Graphite

 Graphite is a very popular enterprise monitoring tool, and here at MetricFire, we offer a Hosted Graphite service that has been evolving and improving since 2012.
-Graphite is a time-series monitoring tool that receives metrics data pushed to it by a collector such as StatsD or collectd, and then monitors any time-series metrics specified by the user.
-If you are interested to learn more about the basics of Graphite then check out our articles on the Architecture and Concepts and the Installation and Setup of Graphite before reading this article.
+Graphite is a time-series monitoring tool that receives metrics data pushed to it by a collector such as StatsD or collected and then monitors any time-series metrics specified by the user.
+If you are interested in learning more about the basics of Graphite, then check out our articles on the Architecture and Concepts and the Installation and Setup of Graphite before reading this article.

 Setting up Graphite, Grafana and Kubernetes

-For the purpose of this article, we will use a Kubernetes cluster deployed on AWS.
-Follow the instructions on the Amazon AWS EKS user guide to install AWS CLI, and make sure you also install the kubectl command line tool.
+For this article, we will use a Kubernetes cluster deployed on AWS.
+Follow the Amazon AWS EKS user guide instructions to install AWS CLI, and ensure you also install the kubectl command line tool.

 Once the kubectl is installed, running the command “kubectl cluster-info” should give the following output: